bianlab/single-pixel-depth-imaging/README.md

 # single-pixel-depth-imaging
 A pyTorch implementation of the single-pixel depth imaging (SPDI) network, with support for training, inference and evaluation.
-For more information, please contact Liheng Bian (bian@bit.edu.cn).
+For more information, please contact Liheng Bian (bian at bit dot edu dot cn).

 ## 1. Environments